alex-isv/solutions-engineering/Nvidia/Nvidia-DPU/Installing_a_Rancher_server_on_Nvidia_DPU.md

 > [!NOTE]
-> Rancher for ARM64 is the experimental version and is not officially supported.
-> Verify a support option with a SUSE/RANCHER team.
+> Verify a support option for Rancher ARM64 with a SUSE/RANCHER team.

 Check releases > (https://github.com/k3s-io/k3s/releases) and make sure that k3s version supports a Rancher server release.